tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 This is a web app for administration of APS.
 It is really only a shell for different administraion webs.
 It relys on the _aps-admin-web-service-provider_ bundle which publishes the _APSAdminWebService_.
 Other bundles providing administration web apps register themselves with this service and for each registration APSAdminWeb creates a tab in its gui.
 Se _APIs_ further down for the APSAdminService API.
 Clicking on ”Refresh” will make APSAdminWeb reload the admin webs registered in _APSAdminWebService_.

 The APSAdminWeb is accessed at __http://host:port/apsadminweb__.
 What you see there depends on what other admin webs are deployed.
 Anybody can make an admin web and register it with the _APSAdminWebService_.
 The admin webs delivered with APS are mainly done using Vaadin.
 This is in no way a requirement for an admin web.
 An admin web app can be made in any way what so ever.
 A side effect of this is that different tabs might have different look and feel.
-But I offer that for flexibility.
+But I choose flexibility over beauty!

 The following APS bundles provides a tab in APSAdminWeb: